+Saving Files

-Saving Files Saving files writes the file information in RAM to a location on a fixed disk.
+Saving files writes the file information in RAM to a location on a fixed disk.
 SOLIDWORKS provides three options for saving files.
 Each has a different effect on file references.

+Save

-Save Copy the file in RAM to the fixed disk, leaving the copy in RAM open.
+Copy the file in RAM to the fixed disk, leaving the copy in RAM open.
 If this file is being referenced by any open SOLIDWORKS files, there are no changes to the reference.

+Menu Bar: SaveMenu: File, Save

+■ Keyboard Shortcut: Ctrl+S

+Save As

-Where to Find It Menu Bar: Save III Menu: File, Save Keyboard Shortcut: Ctrl+S Save As Copy the file in RAM to the fixed disk under a new name or file type, replacing the file in RAM with the new file.
+Copy the file in RAM to the fixed disk under a new name or file type, replacing the file in RAM with the new file.
 The old file in RAM is closed without saving.
 If this file is being referenced by any open SOLIDWORKS files, you should update the references to this new file.

-Save As Copy to Disk Copy the file in RAM to the fixed disk under a new name or file type, leaving the original in RAM open.
+Save As Copy to Disk

+Copy the file in RAM to the fixed disk under a new name or file type, leaving the original in RAM open.
 If this file is being referenced by any open SOLIDWORKS files, you should not update the references to this new file.

-Save As Copy and Open Copy the file in RAM to the fixed disk under a new name or file type, leaving both the copy and the original open.
+Save As Copy and Open

+Copy the file in RAM to the fixed disk under a new name or file type, leaving both the copy and the original open.

-2 Filing a part.
+2 Saving a part.